 WELCOME TO THE CITY OF SHELTON

 The Public Works Department includes the Utilities and Maintenance Shop, and Engineering and Capital Project Management.
-The Public Works Department is responsible for maintaining the City's infrastructure, including streets, sidewalks, water service, wastewater treatment, stormwater, refuse and recycling collection, and public structures.
+The Public Works Department is responsible for maintaining the City's infrastructure, including streets, sidewalks, water service, wastewater treatment, stormwater, and public structures.
 The Public Works Department is proud of the varied skills and knowledge the entire team brings to the table for the benefit, health, and safety of the citizens of the City of Shelton

 The Utilities and Maintenance Shop is responsible for street, sidewalk, and path maintenance; street lighting; storm, sewer and catch basin management, inspection and maintenance; brush and leaf removal; street sweeping, snow and ice removal; refuse collection and recycling; and assistance with special events in the community.
 The Department's facility, equipment, and personnel are based at 1000 W. Pine St., Shelton, WA 98584.